StackOps/python-automationclient/README.rst

         role-list           List all the roles by zone. role-show           Show details about a role.
-        service-execute     Execute a service by zone, role and component. service-list        List all services by zone, role and component. service-show        Show details about a service by zone, role and component.
+        service-execute     Execute a service by zone, role and component. service-list        List all the services by zone, role and component. service-show        Show details about a service by zone, role and component.
-        zone-create         Add a new zone by architecture. zone-delete         Remove a specific zone.
+        zone-create         Add a new zone by architecture according to a JSON profile.
+        zone-delete         Remove a specific zone.
-        zone-get            Gets the JSON of the zone. zone-list           List all the zones.
+        zone-json           Gets the JSON of the zone. zone-list           List all the zones.
         zone-property-create
                             Create a zone property.